andlo/ZZZtheia-ide-skill/README.md

 ## Updating
-For now, to update the THEIA IDE remove and reinstall this skill.
+For now, to update the THEIA IDE remove and reinstall this skill when new Theia-for-Mycroft releas is made.
+Look at https://github.com/andlo/theia-for-mycroft/releases

 ## Examples